rowenaTan0712/sample/README.md

 # sample
 Sample CRUD backend using Spring boot and Java.

-Note: The sample project was supposed to be used in Vue.js framework, but this backend can also be used to any framework for research purposes.
+<b>Note</b>: The sample project was supposed to be used for Vue.js framework, but this backend can also be used to any framework for research purposes.